KhushalShakya/MRI_to_CT_MTP2/README.md

 The above code utilizes the pix2pix aprroach for generating CT from MRI sequence.
 Three different approaches are used and three pynb are uploaded for the same.
-The input required is the merge image of input andd target of size(256,512)
+The input required is the merge image of input and target of size(256,512)